For 20th-century German philosopher Hannah Arendt, most evil is committed by people who never make up their minds to be good or evil.

 In her report for The New Yorker, and later published in her 1963 book Eichmann in Jerusalem: A Report on the Banality of Evil, Arendt expressed how disturbed she was by Eichmann — but for reasons that might not be expected.

 This idea is best understood within the context of how Arendt viewed our relationship to the world.
-We live and think not in isolation, Arendt argues, but in an interconnected web of social and cultural relations — a framework of shared languages, behaviors, and conventions that we are conditioned by every single day.
+We live and think not in isolation, but in an interconnected web of social and cultural relations — a framework of shared languages, behaviors, and conventions that we participate in every single day.

 This web of social and cultural relations is so all-encompassing in shaping our thought and behavior we are barely conscious of it.
 It only becomes noticeable when something or someone doesn’t conform to it.